 What Is the Statute of Limitations for Zantac Lawsuits in Alabama?

 Alabama imposes filing deadlines, known as statutes of limitations, on certain types of lawsuits.
 For Zantac claims, you have two years from the date of your cancer diagnosis to file or the court will likely dismiss your case.
-It is important you contact an Alabama Zantac attorney as soon as possible after previous exposure to Zantac and receiving a cancer diagnosis.
+It is important you contact an Alabama Zantac injury attorney as soon as possible after previous exposure to Zantac and receiving a cancer diagnosis.

 How Much Is a Zantac Lawsuit Worth?